 As a brand marketer, venture investor, and startup advisor, Dave Knox bridges the worlds of the Fortune 500 and entrepreneurship and is widely recognized as an industry thought leader.

-Jonas Koffler is the New York Times and Los Angeles Times bestselling coauthor of HUSTLE: The Power to Charge Your Life with Money, Meaning, and Momentum which has been published in more than 10 countries.
-Jonas continues to be a leading voice in driving healing and human potential, and his work has impacted the lives of people around the globe.
+Jonas Koffler is the New York Times and Los Angeles Times bestselling coauthor of HUSTLE: The Power to Charge Your Life with Money, Meaning, and Momentum (Rodale, Penguin Random House Books), which Fortune called “a must-read.”
+It has been published in more than 10 countries.
+Having recovered from a stroke in his 20s, Jonas is a leading voice in enhancing human potential around how we work, live, learn, and play.

 Russell Ladson is a creative technologist whose work sits at the intersection of emerging technologies, purposeful design, and visual art.
-His work investigates the use of emerging technologies (AR/VR) to heighten the human-to-human experience through experimental concepts around information discovery in a post-smartphone world.
+His work investigates the use of emerging technologies like AR/VR (XR) to heighten the human-to-human experience through experimental concepts around information discovery in a post-smartphone world.

 Mark Levy was the pioneer of designing the Employee Experience at Airbnb.
 A seasoned globally minded Employee Experience Leader, he has chosen to work for big-hearted companies and focus on how he and his team can unleash the talents and passions of a company’s employees.